Mali: Conflict in Central Mali

-2018 elections

-Presidential elections were held in Mali on 29 July 2018.
-In July 2018, the Constitutional Court approved the nomination of a total of 24 candidates in the election.
-As no candidate received more than 50% of the vote in the first round, a runoff was held on 12 August 2018 between the top two candidates, incumbent president Ibrahim Boubacar Keïta of the Rally for Mali and Soumaïla Cissé of the Union for the Republic and Democracy.
-Keïta was subsequently re-elected with 67% of the vote.
+In the 2018 Malian presidential election held on 29 July 2018, no candidate received more than 50% of the vote in the first round.
+A runoff was held on 12 August 2018 between the top two candidates, incumbent president Ibrahim Boubacar Keïta of the Rally for Mali and Soumaïla Cissé of the Union for the Republic and Democracy, and Keïta was re-elected with 67% of the vote.

-2018 ceasefire and aftermath

 In September 2018, the Centre for Humanitarian Dialogue negotiated a unilateral ceasefire with Dan Na Ambassagou "in the context of the conflict which opposes the group to other community armed groups in central Mali".
 However, the group has been blamed for the 24 March 2019 massacre of 160 Fula villagers.
 The group denied the attack, but afterwards Malian president Keita ordered the group to disband.
 The UN Special Adviser on the Prevention of Genocide, Adama Dieng, warned of a growing ethnicization of the conflict.
+By 2020, more than 600,000 people had been displaced by the conflict in Mali.
 The United Nations reported that the number of children killed in the conflict in the first six months of 2019 was twice as many for the entire year of 2018.
 Many of the children have been killed in intercommunal attacks attributed to ethnic militias, with the majority of attacks occurring around Mopti.
 It is reported that around 900 schools have closed down and that armed militias are recruiting children.

 During the first week of October 2019, two jihadist attacks in the towns of Boulikessi and Mondoro killed more than 25 Mali soldiers near the border with Burkina Faso.
-President Keïta declared that "no military coup will prevail in Mali", continuing by saying that he doesn't think it "is on the agenda at all and cannot worry us".
+President Keïta declared that "no military coup will prevail in Mali", continuing by saying that he does not think it "is on the agenda at all and cannot worry us".
+On 1 November 2019, the IS-GS militants killed at least 50 soldiers in the 2019 Indelimane attack in the Ménaka Region of Mali.
+In February 2020, Human Rights Watch documented atrocities against civilians in Central Mali and said that at least 456 civilians were killed, while hundreds were injured from January 2019 until November.